 Oil Sands Sustainable Development Secretariat

-- Implementation of Responsible Actions: A Plan for Alberta's Oil Sands, which outlines an integrated approach to address the economic, social and environmental challenges and
+Development of the CRISPs were identified as part of Responsible Actions: A Plan for Alberta's Oil Sands, which outlined an integrated approach to address the economic, social and environmental challenges and

 opportunities in the oil sands regions.
 Released in 2009, the plan set a 20-year vision to make Alberta a global leader in the innovative, responsible, and collaborative development of oil sands.

 The Secretariat is currently developing a monitoring framework tool to help decision makers monitor the medium and long-term impacts of oil sands development on regional infrastructure and resources and anticipate release of this in the 2015/16 fiscal period.
 As the CRISPs are long-term (to 2045) regional growth will need to be monitored over time against actual regional economic conditions with this information feeding back into planning and funding cycles.